This article describes system requirements for agentless backups to a Datto appliance.

 Do agentless backups have any size limitations for the VMDK hosted on the hypervisor?

-Virtual Datto SIRIS devices: When backing up a protected virtual machine, virtual Datto devices use a hot-add vddk protocol, which attaches the protected machine's disks directly to the Datto device.
-Virtual disk size is limited by the amount of free disk space on the appliance's array.
+Virtual Datto SIRIS devices: When backing up a protected virtual machine, virtual Datto devices use the HotAdd VDDK protocol, which attaches the protected machine's disks directly to the Datto device.
+The amount of free disk space on the appliance's array limits the virtual disk size.
 Virtual Datto appliances will also failover to the NBD protocol if hot-add fails.

 The VMkernel’s primary function is to orchestrate VM processes.
 While using the NBD protocol, the VMkernel will automatically cap each session for stability.
 This cap can result in lower backup throughput; this is so that NBD transfers do not bottleneck VM management and other VMkernel traffic.